learn-co-curriculum/dsc-ID3-trees-lab/README.md

     0.5408520829727552

-## First Iteration - Decide Best Split for master node
+## First iteration - Decide best split for master node

-- Create The class distribution `play` as a list showing frequencies of both classes from the dataset
+- Create the class distribution `play` as a list showing frequencies of both classes from the dataset
 - Similarly create variables for four categorical feature attributes showing the class distribution for each class with respect to the target classes (yes and no)
 - Pass the play distribution with each attribute to calculate the information gain

 ```python
 # Your code here